-At ChipsAway, we understand the desire to keep cars looking brand new and untarnished for as long as possible.
-It’s this desire which leads many car owners to turn to paint protection film, a.k.a. vinyl wrapping.
-Read our detailed guide to this product and the wrapping process, and our advice on what to consider before you get your car wrapped.
+At ChipsAway, we understand the desire to keep car looking brand new for as long as possible.
+It’s this desire that leads many car owners to turn to paint protection film (vinyl wrapping).
+Here is our guide to wrapping and the process, with advice on what to consider before you get your car wrapped.

 What is vinyl wrapping?

-Vinyl wrapping is a way of protecting or changing your car paintwork by sticking a layer of plastic vinyl coating over the top of your car's paintwork.
-The vinyl can be clear to protect the paintwork, or you can choose from a huge range of colours and effects to transform your car's appearance and make it look unique.
+Vinyl wrapping protects or changes your cars paintwork by sticking a layer of vinyl coating over the top of existing paintwork.
+The vinyl can be clear to protect the paintwork, or there are a range of colours to choose from.
+Coloured vinyls will transform your car’s appearance, to make it look unique.

-Car wrapping is a complicated process that needs a trained technician, who will (or should) properly prepare the surface of your car, and then apply the plastic layer to all panels, cutting it to fit and blend in seamlessly by hand.
-Amusingly, vinyl wrapping is sometimes called a 'car bra' when just applied to the front of the vehicle.
+Car wrapping is a complicated process, needing a trained technician.
+They will prepare the surface of your car, and apply the plastic layer to all panels, cutting it to fit and blend seamlessly.

 Types of vinyl wrapping